zhangty019/zhangty019.github.io/index.md

 title: Hi, I'm Tianyu
 subtitle: 3D Geometry Processing and Computational Design, Toolpath Planning for Robot-Assisted Manufacturing, Machine learning-based optimization
 ---
-I am a **postdoctoral researcher** in the Digital Manufacturing Lab at the University of Manchester (**UoM**).
-I earned my PhD degree from the same group at the UoM, supervised by [Prof. Charlie C. L. Wang](https://mewangcl.github.io/) and [Dr. Zekai Murat Kilic](https://research.manchester.ac.uk/en/persons/zekaimurat.kilic).
-My Master’s degree is from [Prof. Wanhua Zhao](https://gr.xjtu.edu.cn/web/whzhao)'s Machine Tool  Research Group at Xi’an Jiaotong University (**XJTU**) and further had 1 year of industry experience at Shenzhen Inovance Technology.
+I am a **postdoctoral researcher** in the Digital Manufacturing Lab at the University of Manchester (**UoM**), where I also earned my PhD in Mechanical Engineering under the supervision of [Prof. Charlie C. L. Wang](https://mewangcl.github.io/) and [Dr. Zekai Murat Kilic](https://research.manchester.ac.uk/en/persons/zekaimurat.kilic).
+Prior to that, I completed my Master’s degree at Xi’an Jiaotong University (**XJTU**) and worked at Inovance Technology, Shenzhen.
 I received my ​B.Eng. degree in Mechanical Engineering from the University of Electronic Science and Technology of China (**UESTC**).

+My research lies at the intersection of **3D geometry processing**, **robot-assisted manufacturing**, and **machine learning-enhanced engineering pipelines**.
+I build robust software systems that transform complex geometric data into scalable, fabrication-aware workflows, especially for multi-axis 3D printing.
+These pipelines integrate **3D volume decomposition and slicing**, **toolpath generation**, and **kinematics planning**, and are validated through both peer-reviewed research and industrial collaboration.

+Technically, I work across **C++**, **Python**, and **ML libraries**, and have experience deploying research code in collaboration with partners such as **Airbus**, **NCC**, and **5AxisMaker**.
+I’m particularly interested in transforming advanced geometry algorithms into **product-grade, data-driven software tools** that empower design and manufacturing innovation.

 ![printing_result](/assets/img/personalPage_teaser.gif)

-My main research topic is **Multi-axis Advance Manufacturing**.
-As a researcher in the field of advanced manufacturing, I've developed a computational pipeline to support additive and subtractive manufacturing especially the mesh-based curved fabrication which is composed of **volume decomposition**, **toolpath generation**, and **motion planning** which are fitting for different multi-axis machines, e.g. robot cell and CNC.

-This fundamental structure of this pipeline is built and it is verified by research peers and industry collaborations.
-Now it is under intensive development and refinement.
-This pipeline enables the advanced fabrication cell to operate more smartly and efficiently in manufacturing applications.
-The basic knowledge underpinning my research includes **optimization theory**, **geometric computing and processing**.

 ### Selected Publication​
 A full list of the publications can be accessed on [**Google Scholar**](https://scholar.google.com/citations?user=gH8GP8AAAAAJ&hl=en&oi=ao)